krbiggers/ATL_assessment/README.txt

 Dino Biggers - take home project submission

-To run this project, you will need Python, version 3.9 or newer
+To run this project, you will need Python v3.9

 First, use this github repo link to clone the repository locally: git@github.com:krbiggers/ATL_assessment.git